iherasymenko/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/queuing.rst

 ***********************************

 Allocating resources is a complex problem.
 The reader is invited to read `the wikipedia page on the subject <https://en.wikipedia.org/wiki/Scheduling_(computing)>`_ to convince themselves if needed.
 The important part is that compromises must be made between different goals.
-Also, JQM aims to give by default a sensible and easy to understand experience more than aiming at extreme optimizations.
+In our case, JQM aims to give by default a sensible and easy to understand experience more than aiming at extreme optimizations.

 Therefore, in JQM the default scheduler sets itself the following goals, in order of decreasing priority: